 333 W. Juneau Ave., (414) 539-4343

 It only seems right that the newest part of Old World Third Street, the Bucks entertainment block, would bring in the new big trend in Brew City: craft brewing and tap rooms.
-Good City's second locale features an awesome taproom, multiple tasty beers on tap, an open kitchen with snacks to help soak up your brews and a bonus event space on the second floor.
+Good City's second locale features an awesome taproom, multiple tasty beers on tap and an open kitchen with snacks to help soak up your brews.

 Knight's Bar at Mader's

 1041 N. Doctor M.L.K.
 Jr Dr., (414) 271-3377

 Mader's is an obvious Milwaukee staple, a thoroughly committed showcase of the food, decor and culture from the city's German heritage.
 Knight's Bar, an outgrowth of the beloved institution, is no less a tribute to the Cream City's Bavarian roots – and, therefore, beer and other tasty alcoholic beverages.

 340 W. Kilbourn Ave., (414) 271-3414

 You can't make a list of Milwaukee sports bar institutions without Major Goolsby's near the top.
 Featuring memorabilia all over the walls – including a large painting of the late MU coaching great Rick Majerus – and a menu of tasty burgers and other pub grub, the longtime Downtown icon is the perfect place to take in a game and a beer – or a beer, then head over to the games a quick jaunt away at Fiserv Forum or the UWM Panther Arena.

 Milwaukee Brat House